library-pals/read-action/README.md

 ![.github/workflows/read.yml](https://github.com/katydecorah/read-action/workflows/.github/workflows/read.yml/badge.svg)

 This GitHub action tracks the books that you read by updating a YAML file in your repository.
-Pair it with the [iOS Shortcut](shortcut/README.md) to automatically format and open the GitHub issue.
+Pair it with the [iOS Shortcut](shortcut/README.md) to automatically trigger the action.

-Create a new issue with the book's ISBN in the title.
+[Create a respository dispatch event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event) with information about the book.
 The action will then fetch the book's metadata using [node-isbn](https://www.npmjs.com/package/node-isbn) and commit the change in your repository, always sorting by the date you finished the book.

 <!-- START GENERATED DOCUMENTATION -->